MicrosoftDocs/Viva/Viva/insights/advanced/analyst/partner-integration.md

 1. Stream the file into your application.
 When encrypted properties (such as Object ID) are encountered in the JSON object, decrypt the property with the column encryption key.

 >[!Note]
 >In a future release, your customers will be able to choose whether your application receives the column encryption key or not.
-If this setting is not enabled, your application cannot decrypt identifying information about users and will only have access to aggregated analytics data.
+If this setting isn't enabled, your application cannot decrypt identifying information about users and will only have access to aggregated analytics data.
 For the *Private Preview release*, this setting must always be **On**.

 ## Pipeline cadence and configuration